anataliocs/minimal-viable-dex-3web-demo/README.md

 - Deposit to the Liquidity Pool(LP)
 - Swap a token for ETH

+We will interact with the deployed smart contract via scripts and via a front-end UI.

 ## Run Application

+Run the application:

 `npm run dev`

+Then, navigate to http://localhost:3000 in your browser with a wallet plugin.

 ### Frameworks